contentful/slash-developers/docs/ios/tutorials/using-delivery-api-with-swift.md

 :[Getting started tutorial intro](../../_partials/getting-started-intro.md)

+This article details how to get content using the [Swift CDA SDK](https://github.com/contentful/contentful.swift).

 ## Setup the client

 There are different ways to integrate the SDK into your own apps, described in detail in the [README for the SDK][2].
 This guide will use [CocoaPods][3], the dependency manager for Cocoa projects, which helps you keep the SDK up-to-date: